A Quick Overview Of The Fiberglass Manufacturing Processes For Fiberglass Products Starting With SA- or SARF-

 Cures In Molds For At Least 24 Hours

 After the fiberglass pieces are finished in the mold, they are cured at least 24 hours.
 They do this so the piece will not bend or twist when they take it out of the mold.
 Pieces that are not fully cured or still considered "wet" will easily twist and re-shape after they are pulled from the mold.
 This is one reason why the pieces we offer are so straight.
 Mass manufacturers will heat up the fiberglass while it is still in the mold to try and expedite the curing process.
-Some manufacturers have not perfected this heating process and many times the piece will not cure evenly; and it will tend to re-shape after and during it's release from the mold.
-By leaving the pieces in the mold for a least 24 hours, its been found that this enables the piece to dry naturally and it always cures evenly and thoroughly.
+Some manufacturers have not perfected this heating process and many times the piece will not cure evenly; it will tend to re-shape after and during the release from the mold.
+By leaving the pieces in the mold for a least 24 hours, it's been found to enable the piece to dry naturally and it always cures evenly and thoroughly.

 Still Not Convinced?

 Find out what the industry has to say about the fiberglass Stang-Aholics carries.

 Check out This Mustang Monthly Article Following the Install of our New 1969 Shelby Style Fiberglass Kit!

 Legendary Ford Magazine Featured A Clone Built with for the Lead Guitarist of Alternative Rock Band "Kings of Leon"